Updated January 2014

 interview and can be highly valuable to patrons.

-**Referrals and follow-ups are the discretion of the operator.
+**Referrals and follow-ups are the discretion of the staff on duty.

 All users must comply with university policy on computer use, Appropriate Use of Information Resources